belle2/basf2/online_book/prerequisites/python.rst

     # create your .py file and name it as you wish.
     touch my_file.py
-    # open your file to edit it.
+    # open your file to edit it in your editor of choice, e.g.
-    emacs -nw my_file.py # the argument `-nw` opens the editor in your terminal.
+    nano my_file.py

   Now add the python lines to your file.